Contents

 Solar Heat Gain Coefficient (SHGC)

+This measures how much solar heat is transmitted through the window.
 A lower SHGC indicates that the window blocks more solar heat, which can help reduce cooling costs in warm climates.

 Visible Transmittance (VT)